MicrosoftDocs/msteams-docs/msteams-platform/share-to-teams.md

 # Creating a Share to Teams embedded button

 >[!NOTE]
-> * Only the desktop versions of Edge, Firefox, and Chrome are supported.
+> * Only the desktop versions of Edge and Chrome are supported.
 > * Use of Freemium or guest accounts is not supported.

 Third-party websites can use the launcher script to embed Share to Teams buttons on their webpages which will launch the Share to Teams experience in a popup window when clicked.
 This will allow you to share a link directly to any person or Microsoft Teams channel without switching context.